Emerald Ash Borer

 The Emerald Ash Borer was first discovered in Michigan, devastating the region’s Ash tree population before a solution was discovered.
-The destruction caused by the Emerald Ash Borer on our nation’s ash trees has spread from Michigan throughout Ohio and Indiana, and is currently working it’s way across Iowa, towards Nebraska.
+The destruction caused by the Emerald Ash Borer on our nation’s ash trees has spread from Michigan throughout Ohio and Indiana, and is currently working its way across Iowa and Nebraska.

 Emerald Ash Borer is one most common major infestations that ABS Tree Care treats.
-Learn how to protect your trees with one of ABS Tree Care’s proven Emerald Ash Bore treatments.
+Learn how to protect your trees with one of the proven Emerald Ash Borer treatments from ABS Tree Care.

 The Emerald Ash Borer leaves a very distinctive exit hole in the bark of ash trees.
 There is no other insect in North America that produces a perfect “D” shaped exit hole approximately 1/8 inch in diameter.

-Notice the damage done to the tree by the larvae of the Emerald Ash Borer before anyone is notices that their trees are dying.
-Eventually, the larvae girdle the tree inside the bark and cut off the flow of nutrients to the leaves and other ares of the tree.
+All too often, the damage is already done to the tree by the larvae of the Emerald Ash Borer before anyone is notices that their trees are dying.
+Eventually, the larvae girdle the tree inside the bark and cut off the flow of nutrients to the ash leaves and other areas of the tree.
 Numerous insects leave exit holes, however, so not all holes may be D shaped and 1/8th an inch in diameter.
 ABS Tree Care can identify the insects affecting your property by inspecting these exit holes and the damage done from tree pests.

 A single 18″ diameter white ash impacts a drainage system in the following way: It collects 2,400 gallons of water in its leaves every year that would otherwise be added to the stormwater treatment system.
 In addition, the root system holds 27 times the water of a bare soil.
 It reduces energy consumption by cooling in the summer and allowing the sun to warm in the winter.
 It also reduces air pollution.